JosephLahiru/Online-Train-Ticket-Reservation/README.md

 In this project you will build a moderate-size Web site.
 Each group will have 4 members, and each member should contribute equally to the project

+## Setting Up

+- Download and install the latest version of php
+- open a command prompt in projects root directory
+- run the command to start a server on localhost in a given port
+- command : `php -S localhost:4000`

 ## General Requirements

 - Website should have minimum 10 pages